HAHerrmann/Imani/README.md

 * Code to automate the data analysis from the field study surveys.

-* Please consider the basic guidlines for how to record survey questions.
+* Please consider the basic guidlines for how to record survey questions in the uploaded PDF file.